 We consider all highly liquid investments with an original maturity of three months or less to be cash equivalents.

-Restricted cash consists of funds that are contractually restricted as to usage or withdrawal and have been presented separately from cash and cash equivalents on our Consolidated Balance Sheets.
+Restricted cash consists of funds that are contractually or legally restricted as to usage or withdrawal and have been presented separately from cash and cash equivalents on our Consolidated Balance Sheets.

 LNG and natural gas inventory are recorded at the lower of weighted average cost and net realizable value.
 Materials and other inventory are recorded at the lower of cost and net realizable value and subsequently charged to expense when issued.

 Accounting for LNG Activities

 Generally, we begin capitalizing the costs of our LNG terminal once the individual project meets the following criteria: (1) regulatory approval has been received, (2) financing for the project is available and (3) management has committed to commence construction.
 Prior to meeting these criteria, most of the costs associated with a project are expensed as incurred.
 These costs primarily include professional fees associated with preliminary front-end engineering and design work, costs of securing necessary regulatory approvals and other preliminary investigation and development activities related to our LNG terminal.

 Generally, costs that are capitalized prior to a project meeting the criteria otherwise necessary for capitalization include: land acquisition costs, detailed engineering design work and certain permits that are capitalized as other non-current assets.
 The costs of lease options are amortized over the life of the lease once obtained.
 If no land or lease is obtained, the costs are expensed.